LukarioMC/COMP-4800-37/README.md

  - `PORT=` - Used to configure the servers listening port (When not set, default: `8000`)
  - `SESSION_SECRET=` - String used to encrypt express-session.
  - `HTTPS_ENABLED=` - Boolean that specifies whether cookies are secure or not (if not defined, cookies default to secure.)
+ - `BEHIND_PROXY=` - Configures the server to allow HTTPS/secure cookies when behind a reverse proxy.

 Scripts:
 Run the following using 'npm run [cmd]'